HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 # HPE SD All-in-One Docker image

 This is an all-in-one Docker image for HPE Service Director.
-It includes HPE Service Director Provisioning (HPE Service Activator plus the DDE solution), the HPE SD Closed Loop (ASR Solution, Kafka, Zookeeper, and the SNMP Adapter), and the HPE UOC-based UI.
-The required databases for both HPE Service Activator (PostgreSQL) and HPE UOC (CouchDB) are included as well.
+It includes HPE Service Director Provisioning (HPE Service Activator plus the DDE solution), the HPE SD Closed Loop (ASR Solution, Kafka, Zookeeper, and the SNMP Adapter), and the HPE MUSE-based UI.
+The required database for HPE Service Activator (PostgreSQL) is included as well.

 ## Usage

 ### Starting and stopping the HPE SD All-in-One container

-To start HPE Service Director with HPE Service Activator UI on port 8080, HPE UOC on port 3000, and SNMP Adapter listening on port 162, run the following command:
+To start HPE Service Director with HPE Service Activator UI on port 8080, HPE MUSE on port 80, and SNMP Adapter listening on port 162, run the following command:

 ```
-docker run -p 8080:8080 -p 3000:3000 -p 162:162/udp sd-aio
+docker run -p 8080:8080 -p 80:80 -p 162:162/udp sd-aio
 ```

 As usual, you can use the `-d` option to start the container in detached mode.
 Otherwise, an output is displayed that is similar to the following: